1050-1026-Great Vocals

 Writer/Composer: Ashley Gorley / Lee Thomas Miller (2007)

-This is a great song about people’s perception of how anxious they are to grow up and achieve the American Dream, and seemingly how time passes way to quickly to get true fulfilment.
+This is a great song about people’s perception of how anxious they are to grow up to achieve the American Dream, and seemingly how time passes way to quickly to get true fulfilment.
 Trace has become an institution from the 1990s, through the 2020s.
 His booming bass-baritone vocals are easy to identify with his distinctive style and sound, singing about missing the biggest moments in life, appealing to Country / Country Rock / Americana / Folk / Pop.
-Example, “Cause you’re gonna miss this, you’re gonna want this back / You’re gonna wish these days , hadn’t gone by so fast / These are some good times, so take a look around / You may not know it now, but you’re gonna miss this.”
+Example, “Cause you’re gonna miss this, you’re gonna want this back / You’re gonna wish these days, hadn’t gone by so fast / These are some good times, so take a look around / You may not know it now, but you’re gonna miss this.”
 His deep speaking voice has endeared him to many for causes and sacrifices…Unmistakenly Gritty and Trustworthy!

 Link # 1 Original recording and music video 2008.
 Link # 2 Live at the Grand Ole Opry. ???